ariaghora/noe/README.md

 ## Note

 - There is no broadcasting mechanism yet.
 For arithmetical operations, make sure the dimension of the operands matches.
 Broadcasting is also in my learning list.
 So, it is to be implemented.
-- `GetValue` can only access a single value.
-So, the dimension of the index should matches the dimension of the tensor.
 - No complex value handling yet.
 - Performance is not of my primary consideration, at least for now.
 I want simply a quick proof of concept of what I am learning.
+But it is not too shabby either.
+Don't worry.